Best Custom Metal Die Cutting Services – Colvin Friedman

 Die Creation (2-7 Days)

-• Dies are tooled by world-class die toolers
+Dies are created by world-class die makers

-• Utilize specialized materials for die creation to avoid wear when cutting metal
+Utilize specialized materials for die creation to avoid wear when cutting metal

-• Coat or surface treat dies as necessary
+Coat or surface treat dies as necessary

-Once the design is set, die creation is carried out by some of the top die toolers in the world.
+Once the design is set, die creation is carried out by some of the top die makers in the world.
 Depending on the metal being cut, materials like D2 tool steel, A2 tool steel, or carbide are used when molding dies to allow for the cleanest possible cut.
 Additionally, dies may be outfitted with specialized coatings to reduce friction or increase hardness.
 Dies may also undergo surface treatments like carburizing or nitriding for similar purposes as necessary.

 03